Chango (company): Product

-Chango was one of the pioneers to offer Search Retargeting.
-The company serves display ads to potential customers based on their recent search activity.
-As of the first quarter of 2013, Chango was working with 75 of the top 500 Internet Retailers.
+Chango was an early adopter of search retargeting.
+The company served display ads to potential customers based on their recent search activity.
+By the first quarter of 2013, it was working with 75 of the top 500 internet retailers.

 Chango claimed to be able to capture the recent search activity of hundreds of millions of users, using anonymous cookies.
-The company also re-targets display advertisement to users if they match a specific campaign.
-Display advertisement is purchased through a Demand Side Platform (DSP) that operates across multiple ad networks, such as appnexus, rubicon and double click.
+The company also re-targeted display advertisement to users if they matched a specific campaign.
+Display advertisements were purchased through a demand side platform (DSP) that operated across multiple ad networks, such as appnexus, rubicon, and double click.

-Chango is a member of the Network Advertising Initiative (NAI).
-Chango and its partners offer search retargeting campaigns, and consumers have the option to opt out of them.
-The company says that it does not capture Personally Identifiable Information (PII).
+Chango was a member of the Network Advertising Initiative (NAI).
+Along with its partners, it offered search retargeting campaigns and consumers had the option to opt out of them.
+The company stated that it did not capture personally identifiable information (PII).

 In December 2012, Chango Inc. integrated directly with Facebook to bring search intent data to social media targeting.

-More recently, Chango Inc released the industry's first programmatic marketing platform, which combines Data Management Platform (DMP) with Demand Side Platform (DSP) capabilities.
+Chango Inc. released the industry's first programmatic marketing platform, which combined data management platform (DMP) with demand side platform (DSP) capabilities.